Daniel-KM/Omeka-S-module-Contribute/README.md

 Installation
 ------------

+### Module

+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

 The module uses the module [Advanced Resource Template] in order to manage the forms and the properties that the users can edit or fill, so it should be installed first.

-Install the optional module [Generic] (version >= 3.3.35) too if wanted.

 If you want to open contribution only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).

-See general end user documentation for [installing a module].

 * From the zip

-Download the last release [Contribute.zip] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [Contribute.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development

 If the module was installed from the source, rename the name of the folder of the module to `Contribute`.

+### Upgrade from module Correction

+The upgrade from the module Correction was removed in version 3.4.24.
+If needed, install version 3.4.23 then upgrade the module.

 Usage